elotroalex/frontlines/pages/ebola_history.md

 ---

-Thomas Peterson, Erica Andersen, and Ming Pei; adapted in part from the work of Hannah Bender.
+Erica Andersen, Ming Pei, and Thomas Peterson; adapted in part from the work of Hannah Bender.

 ---